POM: Prescription only medicine

 Not known: temperature regulation disorder (e.g. hypothermia, pyrexia), chest pain, peripheral oedema

-Not known: blood glucose increased, glycosylated haemoglobin increased, blood glucose fluctuation, increased creatine phosphokinase
+Not known: weight decreased, weight gain, alanine aminotransferase increased (ALT), asparte aminotransferase increased, gamma-glutamyl transferase increased (GGT), alkaline phosphatase increased, QT prolonged, blood glucose increased, glycosylated haemoglobin increased, blood glucose fluctuation, creatine phosphokinase increased

 Description of selected adverse reactions